dnanexus/dxfuse/doc/Internals.md

 associated with a project, except the root.
 The root can hold multiple directories, each representing a different project.
 This is why the root will have an empty `proj\_id`, and an empty `proj\_folder`.

-The local directory contents does not change after the describe calls are complete.
-The only way to update the directory, in case of changes, is to unmount and remount the filesystem.

 DNAx allows multiple data objects in a directory to have the same name.
 This violates POSIX, and cannot be presented in a FUSE filesystem.
 It is